Get door-to-door bottle pick-up through Skip the Depot, and choose The Calgary Changemaker School as your designated charity!

 Kristina has served on the Board of Directors of and assisted in the creation of Calgary's first outdoor Nature Kindergarten program.
 She was appointed Principal and Program Director for its first year of operation.

-Kristina has worked as a guest teacher with Westmount Charter School for gifted students and the Rocky View Schools Public Board.
-She is also a mom to two elementary-aged children.
+Over the past 15 years, Kristina has worked as a guest teacher with Westmount Charter School for gifted students, with the Calgary Board of Education and most recently with the Rocky View Schools Public Board.
+She is also a mother to two elementary-aged children.

 Research supports Kristina’s belief that academic excellence is a natural byproduct of an educational climate in which innovation, creativity and originality of the individual is supported and cherished.
 In such an environment, students explore, experiment, live, discover and are challenged by their educational experiences (both indoors and out in nature) preparing them for not only the world they live in now but also for a rapidly changing post-industrial future.